glennj/exercism.io/_mentor_notes/lua.md

 function Robot:new(attributes)
     local robot = {}    -- 3. name the new instance

-    -- 4. do stuff with the attributes

-    -- 5. set the metatable
+    -- 4. set the metatable
     --    since `new` is called on the class, `self` is the class setmetatable(robot, self)

+    -- 5. do stuff with the attributes
+    --    `robot` is a proper instance now, so it's OK to call methods.
+    --    +> robot:location("assembly line")

     return robot        -- 6. return the new instance end